Pre-K Printable Fun

 This experience is a fun way for them to express themselves through color and work on cutting and pasting skills.

-Free Clown Hair Craft Mat
+Free Clown Craft and Pre-K Book Companion

 Pair this free Clown Hair Craft Mat with dyed pasta (see our tutorial) or yarn, pom poms, tissue paper, crayons etc. to create clown hair.